 The English for Academic Study Programme is aimed at international students who are planning to come to the U.K. for undergraduate or postgraduate study and who need to develop their English language and academic study skills before starting a degree programme.

 The course is designed to increase your confidence and fluency in language use in formal and informal academic contexts and will prepare you for the many different forms of interaction with other speakers of English, which will be a feature of your life both within and outside the learning environment.

 The course will also concentrate on the learning and teaching methodology in use in Britain (e.g. seminars, essay writing, listening to lectures, note taking, use of the University library, research skills, critical thinking, time-management and many more).

-Each part provides a full-time programme of study based in the Centre for Language Study at the University’s Avenue Campus and Highfield Campus.
+Each part provides a full-time programme of study based in the International Centre at the University’s Avenue Campus and Highfield Campus.

 PART A (Semester 1) (14 weeks)

 Start date 29 September 2016

 Minimum IELTS 4.5 Overall and in each component

 Part A is designed for students with a minimum level of IELTS 4.5 in each of the skills.
 You will be introduced to academic English and will develop your awareness of and confidence in the English language, as well as build your knowledge of general English language.